You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 Can I use the recharge pack (separate purchase) to play two campaigns at the same time?

-I wouldn’t quite recommend it, as you might confuse rules that have been unlocked in one campaign and not another.
+I wouldn’t recommend it, as you might confuse rules that have been unlocked in one campaign and not another.
 It will also require some bookkeeping to remember which components each player keeps from game to game.
 Also, as you can see on the second image above, we strongly advise players not to even open the recharge pack until they’ve completed the first campaign, as the components in the recharge pack aren’t hidden in any way.

-Will Charterstone be published in other languages?
+Is Charterstone published in other languages?

 Yes, our first-run partnerships are for French, German, Italian, Portuguese, Russian, Spanish, and Chinese versions of Charterstone (in addition to English).
+Dutch and Hungarian are coming in the second print run.